stackbit-projects/seo-expert-bangalore-e63f3/content/pages/index.md

     type: section_hero
     title: Freelance SEO Consultant in Bangalore
     content: >
       Does Your Website Qualify to Rank on Page 1 of Google?.
-Boost your online business with science-based SEO strategies.
+I use cutting-edge SEO tactics that are actually rank your website.
+Boost your online business today.
 Let’s start a conversation
   - section_id: about
     type: section_content
     title: About